Complaints

 Where there are issues requiring further investigation, the Inspector-General can conduct a formal inquiry into the complaint.

-Following a review of a complaint about an agency’s action we may make recommendations to the agency to address any issues we identified or to assist it to improve its practices or processes.
+Following a review of a complaint about an agency’s action we may make conclusions and recommendations to the agency to address any issues we identified or to assist it to improve its practices or processes.

 Complainants are always provided with as much information about the outcome as possible, taking into account relevant security considerations.

-If you make a complaint, we will consider your issues carefully, and decide what action to take.
+If you make a complaint, we will consider your issues carefully and decide what action to take.
 We will advise you of what happens, as far as security considerations allow.

 Further Information